jleeothon/conlanging/grammar.md

 - _drinkan_ (to drink) > _dränkian_ (to make drink)
 - _smertan_ (to hurt, intr.) > _smärtian_ (to cause pain)
 - _hladan_ (to accumulate) > _hleudian_ (to load sth. into sth.)

+## Adverbs

+Adverbs can be derived from adjectives with a -s suffix.